 Oh, Elena Ferrante.
 I think I could write a book about how much I love Elena Ferrante (and I’m not the only one).
 It’s not just the mystique – she’s the world’s best-known living pseudonymous author – that appeals.
 Her writing is lyrical, but never overwrought, and translated beautifully into English by the inimitable Ann Goldstein.
 You should, of course, begin with her Neapolitan Quartet, her series of novels following the lives of Lena and Lila, two girls who grew up together in mid-20th century Naples with all the violence, poverty, and oppression that entailed.
-Read my full review of My Brilliant Friend (Book One) here, and The Story Of A New Name (Book Two) here, and Those Who Leave and Those Who Stay (Book Three) here.
+Read my full review of My Brilliant Friend (Book One) here, The Story Of A New Name (Book Two) here, and Those Who Leave and Those Who Stay (Book Three) here.

 Honourable mentions: Karen Joy Fowler

 G: Helen Garner

 Helen Garner is basically the Madonna of the Australian literary scene.
 She’s had her ups and downs, she’s come in and out of fashion, but she reinvents herself so constantly and completely that it’s impossible for anyone of any age or inclination not to respect her and her work.
 She’s written everything – from essay collections to thinly-veiled autobiographical fiction to true crime – and her craft is second to none.
 I’m yet to encounter a work of Garner’s that I haven’t enthusiastically devoured, and immediately flagged to re-read.